Beenyaa/ophelia/README.md

 This applications implements a simple chat bot mimicking Ophelia's personality using Next.js, API Routes, and [OpenAI ChatGPT API](https://beta.openai.com/docs/api-reference/completions/create).

+This project was bespokely created for an art exhibition in collaboration with the artist themselves.

 ### Components

 - Next.js